11-year-old stabbed to death hid bat under sheets for protection from mom, warrant says - NewsBreak

 Mary Johnson was found in the kitchen with multiple self-inflicted stab wounds, LCSO said in an earlier statement .

-According to the warrant, his father told deputies he would commonly find items such as a baseball bat under Bruce’s sheets.Tooth IDs ‘Princess Doe,’ teen missing 40 years
+According to the warrant, his father told deputies he would commonly find items such as a baseball bat under Bruce’s sheets.11-year-old who died told investigator his mother stabbed him

 When asked, Bruce told his father, “Don’t take my bat dad that’s for my protection from mom,” the warrant said.
 His father told deputies that Mary had, on more than one occasion, jumped on Bruce’s chest while he was sleeping.